In-House HR vs. HR Outsourcing: Pros, Cons, and Costs

 By providing your employees with EAP access through an outside HR company, you can make sure they have all the tools they need to remain healthy and happy on the job.

 You may choose to outsource part of your HR functions or all of them.
 Partial outsourcing means you and the partner company share the HR functions along defined lines.
 Full outsourcing means the partner company assumes all HR responsibilities for your business.
-New HR Company will join hands with vendors and suppliers focusing only on HR to streamline vendor-company relations.
+Your HR partner will coordinate directly with benefits vendors and HR suppliers to streamline these relationships and reduce administrative burden.

 You can use a variety of metrics and methods to assess what size of business would most benefit from outsourcing to an HR company.
 Here are a few guidelines.